nanoMFG/python-best-practices-v2/responses/00_welcome.md

 |---.gitignore
 ```

-Here we have proposed and application called "myapp" that contains an internal package called "myfirstpackae".
-Around that app we have a number of files and directories that might be familiar.
+Here we have proposed and application called "myapp" that contains an internal package called "myfirstpackage".
+Around that app we have a number of files and directories that might be familiar and we'll discuss each in turn as we go.
 <hr>
 </details><br>

 ## Getting Started
-I'll start with the basics and explain the purpose of each element as we go.
+I'll start with the basics and explain the purpose of each element.
 At the end you will have created a working python application with an internal package and learned several "best practices" that can benefit you and your collaborators for years to come.

 So let's get started!